-There are many ways a person could be injured due to someone else’s negligence, from slip and fall accidents on the property of a negligent owner to car crashes, medical mistakes, and even injuries from malfunctioning consumer products.
+There are many ways a person could be injured due to someone else’s negligence, from car wrecks, truck accidents, slip and fall accidents on the property of a negligent owner, and even injuries from malfunctioning consumer products.
 In cases such as these, an injured individual may be eligible to seek civil compensation from the responsible party.

-If you were injured by the negligence of another person, a Fort Worth personal injury lawyer may be able to help.
-A local attorney could help you understand your legal options and fight for the compensation you deserve.
+If you were injured by the negligence of another person, a Texas personal injury lawyer may be able to help.
+A local accident attorney could help you understand your legal options and fight for the compensation you deserve.
 En Español.

 Matt Aulsbrook focuses his practice on personal injury cases and fighting for the maximum compensation allowed for clients.
 He advocates on behalf of his clients and provides dedicated legal guidance.